July 22, August 8, & August 10 (9am - 5pm EST)

 Participants will discuss the basic techniques of ERP for the treatment of children, adolescents, and adults as well as ways to modify the treatment to the individual.

 Participants will develop an in-vivo exposure hierarchy to demonstrate their understanding of the material.

 Participants will implement role-plays in a mock treatment session to promote learning.

 Dr. Alissa Jerud is a licensed clinical psychologist, a Clinical Assistant Professor of Psychology in the Department of Psychiatry at the University of Pennsylvania, and host of The Anxiety Savvy Podcast.
 She completed her doctoral training at the University of Washington and did a postdoctoral fellowship at the University of Pennsylvania’s Center for the Treatment and Anxiety.
 She has a private practice in Philadelphia and specializes in exposure-based treatments for anxiety-related disorders, including OCD, PTSD, social anxiety, panic disorder, specific phobias, and generalized anxiety.

-Creative CBT Interventions for Children with Anxiety has been approved by NBCC for NBCC credit.
+Exposure and Response Prevention for Obsessive-Compulsive Disorder has been approved by NBCC for NBCC credit.
 The Center for Child Development is solely responsible for all aspects of the program.
-NBCC Approval No. SP-3605.
+NBCC Approval No. SP-3961 (21 CE hours).